taystantim/Correlation_vs_causation_presentation/README.md

 ## Observational Data traps

-How the way data is collected can lead to misleading conclusions through:
+How the way data is collected can lead to misleading conclusions:

 - Confounding Variable
 - Selection Bias